mathenaangeles/foodboard/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+1. Open a simulator.
+Type `open -a simulator` if you're working on a Mac.
+2. Run `flutter run`.